« Back to Vacations

 Spiritual Kotohira and Onwards to Hiroshima

-This morning visit the Zentsuji Temple, birthplace of one of the most revered figures of Japanese Buddhism, the high priest Kobo Daishi.
-It is the 75th temple on the 88 temple Shikoku Pilgrimage, which covers approximately 1,200 kilometers and was traditionally done on foot taking up to 60 days to complete.
-It is still done by many people today although modern pilgrims use cars, taxis, buses, bicycles or motorcycles.
-Continue to Omishima Island and make a stop at a local restaurant for lunch.
-Drive to Hiroshima via the Setouchi Shimanami Kaido Expressway, a 60-kilometer highway that links the islands of the Seto Inland Sea with nine individual bridges.
+This morningm visit the Zentsuji Temple, the birthplace of one of the most revered figures of Japanese Buddhism, the high priest Kobo Daishi.
+It is the 75th temple on the 88-temple Shikoku Pilgrimage, a spiritual journey covering approximately 1,200 kilometers, traditionally completed on foot over 60 days.
+Today, many pilgrims undertake the route, though modern methods includes cars, taxis, buses, bicycles and motorcycles.
+Continue to Omishima Island and stop at a local restaurant for lunch.
+Then, drive to Hiroshima via the scenic Setouchi Shimanami Kaido Expressway, a 60-kilometer highway that links the islands of the Seto Inland Sea with nine individual bridges.
 Check into your hotel for a relaxing evening.

 Hotel: Rihga Royal